 With the Snow Sheds with Realigned Road Alternative, about 19 acres of NFS lands would be affected by construction of the sheds and realigned road.
-NFS lands are managed according to the management prescriptions shown in Figure 3.4-4 through Figure 3.4-6 above and listed in Table 3.4-1 on page 3-43.
+NFS lands are managed according to the management prescriptions shown in Figure 3.4-4 through Figure 3.4-6 above and listed in Table 3.4-1 on page 3-45.
 The proposed snow sheds and realigned road would also overlap about 19 acres under the USDA Forest Service watershed emphasis management prescription (MP 3.1W) (see Figure 3.4-4 through Figure 3.4-6 above).
 The snow sheds would not be consistent with the watershed emphasis management prescription (MP 3.1W).

-To address this inconsistency, FHWA would likely appropriate the approximately 19 acres from the USDA Forest Service for transfer to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
-If FHWA appropriates the NFS lands, the Forest Plan and its management prescriptions would no longer apply to those lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
+FHWA would likely appropriate the approximately 19 acres from the USDA Forest Service.
+The right of way would be provided to UDOT (typically in the form of a highway easement deed) as nonexclusive under the authority of 23 USC Section 317 with the USDA Forest Service retaining all rights to issue authorizations for uses not consistent with highway use, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
+If FHWA appropriates the NFS lands, the Forest Plan and its management prescriptions might still apply to those lands.
+With the appropriation, the USDA Forest Service might need to amend the Forest Plan.
 If UDOT obtains an easement or other special-use authorization from the USDA Forest Service, the Forest Plan and its management prescription would still apply, and the USDA Forest Service would need to amend the Forest Plan to address the snow sheds and realigned road since they would not be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of road construction (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).